Skip to main content

 PIETY AND MODESTY

 Saint Louis IX, King of France (1226-70), was her brother.
-When still a child at court, Isabel, or Elizabeth, showed an extraordinary devotion to exercises of piety, modesty, and other virtues.
+When still a child at court, Isabelle, or Elizabeth, showed an extraordinary devotion to exercises of piety, modesty, and other virtues.
 By Bull of May 26, 1254, Innocent IV allowed her to retain some Franciscan fathers as her special confessors.
 She was even more devoted to the Franciscan Order than her royal brother.

 SHE WAS DETERMINED TO DEDICATE HER LIFE TO GOD